Black Cat (song): Alternate versions

 The "Guitar Mix" features Vernon Reid of Living Colour.
 Reid stated, "'Black Cat' was one of my favorite tracks on Rhythm Nation.
 I had the song and learned the parts, the structure of it, and just went in and did it.
 I think we used the second take.
 I just wanted to get into that arena thing.
 It's meant to sound really big."
 Jesse Johnson provided a guitar solo which was not used for the album version, but is featured in each of its remixes.
 The remixes have the added component of live drumming performed by Derek Organ of Switch, showcasing more of a heavy metal feel in the extended solo and double kick drums.
 Both versions omit the panther roar introduction and vocal refrain closing from the album edit.

 Lemmy Kilmister of Motörhead intended to record a version of "Black Cat" with Jackson, but was prohibited.
-Lemmy stated, "I wanted to do a version of 'Black Cat' with her, but Sony wouldn't let me.
+Kilmister stated, "I wanted to do a version of 'Black Cat' with her, but Sony wouldn't let me.
 You could tell from the video that she was having a good time, that this loud rock music is what she really wanted to be doing.
 I love that fuckin' song..
 Great fuckin' song that but the record company wouldn't let it be possible."
-Lemmy later revealed Jackson as his most desired collaboration and planned to record a new version with her for his unreleased solo album Lemmy & Friends, saying "I want to get Janet Jackson to do this great lost single called 'Black Cat'."
+Kilmister later revealed Jackson as his most desired collaboration and planned to record a new version with her for his unreleased solo album Lemmy & Friends, saying "I want to get Janet Jackson to do this great lost single called 'Black Cat'."
 Dave Navarro recorded an additional opening and riffs throughout the version performed on Jackson's Rock Witchu Tour, appearing on screens during the rendition.
 Navarro previously collaborated with Jackson when remixing "What'll I Do" with the Red Hot Chili Peppers.